CrazyRobMiles/ROS-Intro/Installation/README.md

 ```
 ##

 Let's start by working with the project created in the magazine article.
 This implements a simulation of a robot control panel with buttons and lights along with a simple motor controller.

-Before you start make sure that you have installed Docker and built the ROS image.

-### Start ROS

-This repository contains a folder called ROS-
-You can find these processes in the
+You can find this exercise [here](/MessageDemo.md).